FREE CONSULTATION

 After you file the necessary forms, the EEOC will try to mediate a voluntary settlement between you and your employer.
 If mediation doesn’t work or your employer refuses, the EEOC will conduct an investigation into the charges.
 This may include interviewing the harasser, employer, and/or witnesses.
 The EEOC will give you a Notice of Right to Sue if they can’t determine if your workplace violated the law or if you can’t reach a settlement with help from the EEOC.

-After the EEOC gives you the Right to Sue letter, you can bring a civil lawsuit against your harasser and/or company for damages you suffered due to sexual harassment.
+Yes, after the EEOC gives you the Right to Sue letter, you can bring a civil lawsuit against your harasser and/or company for damages you suffered due to sexual harassment.
 Don’t hesitate to contact an attorney prior to this step for expert legal counsel throughout the necessary steps.
-Once you’ve decided litigation is the best or only way to seek justice for sexual harassment in the workplace, get in touch with Joseph & Norinsberg LLC—experienced and compassionate New York City or Long Island sexual harassment lawyers.
+Once you’ve decided litigation is the best or only way to seek justice for sexual harassment in the workplace, get in touch with Joseph & Norinsberg.
+The experienced and compassionate New York City sexual harassment lawyers.

 Frequently Asked Questions About Workplace Sexual Harassment